All garages have one thing in common:

 For ideas on how to declutter a garage quickly and painlessly, check out my article, where I detail the steps I take.

 Once you’ve done that, start by dusting high shelves, cabinets, tables, and benches.

-The air will need a lot of time to settle on the ground before you can clean.
+The dusty air will need a lot of time to settle on the ground before you can clean it.
 In the meantime, it’ll spread throughout the rest of the garage, making your job harder.

 This is also an excellent time to clean the driveway or path leading into your garage.
 That way, you won’t bring more dust and debris from the outside.

 I make it a point to use a leaf blower on my driveway every few days.
 It only takes a minute or two, but it helps limit the debris and dust that gets in my garage.

 Again, I do NOT recommend using a leaf blower inside your dusty garage.

 The next step is giving your concrete a good, thorough cleaning.
 This is important because any loose dust, dirt, oil, or grease can prevent treatments from adhering properly to your concrete.

 Start by sweeping up any loose debris with a broom.

 But, for a more thorough clean, consider using a vacuum, especially one designed for wet and dry conditions.
 These vacuums can pick up fine dust particles that a broom might miss.